 Gloria Fantin is a certified avian specialist (CAS designation through PIJAC Canada), a graduate of the Living and Learning with Parrots for Caregivers (LLP for Caregivers) course through Dr. Susan Friedman’s Behaviour+ Works, and has over 20 years experience with birds.
-Her feathered family include Congo African Greys, Timneh African Greys, Senegals, Green Cheek Conure, Red Lored Amazon, Blue Fronted Amazons, Moluccan Cockatoos, Umbrella Cockatoo, male Eclectus – some of which are PRC foster and sanctuary birds.
-She is a founding director of PRC and travels between Vancouver Island and Calgary, Alberta.
+Her feathered family include Congo African Greys, Timneh African Greys, Senegals, Green Cheek Conure, Red Lored Amazon, Blue Fronted Amazons, Moluccan Cockatoos, Umbrella Cockatoo, some of which are PRC foster and sanctuary birds.
+She is a founding director of PRC, presently residing on Vancouver Island.

 TreasurerBill Foster, business owner, brings his business expertise to PRC to handle the treasurer duties for the Centre and is a founding director of PRC with several years of bird experience.
 His life is shared with his wife, Judy, and two Congo African Greys, “the girls”.
 Bill is a driving force of PRC in Alberta.

 Becky Morse has many years experience with Amazons and Cockatoos.
 With PRC she is secretary and manages our involvement at Pet Expo, Calgary, Alberta.
 She shares her life with Geronimo, an older Blue Fronted Amazon; Blackberry, a small dog and two older horses.
 During the flood in High River, Alberta a few years ago, Becky was the “go to bird person” with several dozen birds safely rescued and fostered in her home until reunited with owners.